MG Software.

 Frequently asked questions

-ISO 27001 is an international certification that requires an information security management system (ISMS) and is broadly recognized in Europe and worldwide.
-SOC 2 is an American audit report that specifically assesses how a service organization protects customer data.
-ISO 27001 is more prescriptive with specific controls, while SOC 2 offers more flexibility in implementation.
+ISO 27001 is an international certification that requires an information security management system (ISMS) with 93 specific controls.
+It is broadly recognized in Europe and worldwide.
+SOC 2 is an American audit report that assesses how a service organization protects customer data, with more flexibility in the choice of controls.
+ISO 27001 results in a certificate valid for three years (with annual surveillance audits), while SOC 2 produces an audit report that is typically renewed annually.

 That depends on your industry and activities.
 GDPR is mandatory for all organizations processing personal data.
 NEN 7510 is mandatory in Dutch healthcare.
-NIS2 applies to essential and important entities.
-ISO 27001 and SOC 2 are not legally required but are often demanded by clients and partners.
+NIS2 applies to essential and important entities in sectors like energy, transport, health, and digital infrastructure.
+ISO 27001 and SOC 2 are not legally required but are often demanded by enterprise clients and partners as a prerequisite for collaboration.

-GDPR compliance can be achieved in weeks to months, depending on the current state.
-ISO 27001 certification typically takes six to twelve months.
+GDPR compliance can be achieved in weeks to months depending on the current state of data processing and documentation.
+ISO 27001 certification typically takes six to twelve months including implementation and certification audit.
 SOC 2 Type I can be achieved in three to six months, while SOC 2 Type II requires an observation period of at least six months after implementing controls.
+Start early so compliance does not become a blocker when closing enterprise deals.

 We work with this daily